Skip to main content

 Frequently Asked Questions

-3. How do I know If my application was considered?
+2. How do I know If my application was considered?

 We will notify every applicant with your individual results.

-4. When does the SPC Program start?
+3. When does the S&PC Program start?

-5. How much time will I have to complete the Online Certificate Program?
+4. How much time will I have to complete the Online Certificate Program?

 You are expected to complete the online SPC Certificate Program in a 8-week period.
 Specific deadlines will be given in the Introductory Zoom meeting.

-6. What happens If I don’t meet the deadline to complete the certificate program?
+5. What happens If I don’t meet the deadline to complete the certificate program?

 You can share any concerns with the Academic Coordinator and together create a feasible plan.

-7. How many Zoom Meetings and check-ins am I expected to attend?
+6. How many Zoom Meetings and check-ins am I expected to attend?

 There are 2 scheduled Zoom meetings that you will attend with peers from your cohort (those who started with you and have the same deadline).
 The first meeting will be an Introductory Meeting with Boston University (via Zoom) to launch the program and teach you how to navigate the BU login Portal.
 This is a mandatory meeting.
 The second meeting will take place halfway through the Program to check in with your peers, offer feedback and support.
 Additionally, there will be 2 individual Zoom or phone check in with the Academic Coordinator to discuss your progress and offer tools to achieve your goals, if needed.

-8. Can I study or work on parts of the certificate program while I work or while I am clocked in and working as a PCA?
+7. Can I study or work on parts of the certificate program while I work or while I am clocked in and working as a PCA?

-No, it is considered a fraud to study or work on your SPC Program while you are clocked in providing homecare services.
+No, it is considered a fraud to study or work on your S&PC Program while you are clocked in providing homecare services.
 Every chosen candidate will sign an Attestation Form.
 On the form, you will need to agree to not complete any part of the certificate program while working/on the clock providing homecare services.

-9. When do I get Certified?
+8. When do I get Certified?

 Once you have submitted all the course work and passed all the quizzes, you will be able to download your Certificate provided by Boston University CADER.
 You will receive and email with instructions to get your credentials as a S&PC.
-One of the steps requires a 5 hour EVV online training.

-10. When do I get paid the stipend?
+9. When do I get paid the stipend?

-11. Is there a Graduation Ceremony?
+10. Is there a Graduation Ceremony?

 Yes and no. At the time of application, you were already screened and were determined to have actively been working.
 The Training Fund only does outreach to the PCAs/homecare workers who have been paid at some point over the last month or so.
 If you are chosen as a participant in the program, if you are fired or quit your work as a PCA/homecare worker, this may affect your ability to be paid the related stipend for your learning hours.
 You will still be able to participate in and complete the certificate, but the stipend may not be guaranteed if you have stopped working.
-The reason for this is if you were terminated or quit, the Fiscal Intermediaries (Allied or Sunset Shores) may not have a way to pay you anymore.
-They are the entities responsible for releasing stipend pay to completed SPC participants.
+The reason for this is if you were terminated or quit, the Fiscal Intermediaries (GT Independence) may not have a way to pay you anymore.
+They are the entities responsible for releasing stipend pay to completed S&PC participants.

 How to Apply!